General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Observable Relativistic Effects

 Without going into further details of the observational procedure we give an explicit expression for the total angle of the light deflection $\alpha^i$.
 We have

 where

+These expressions do not contain any explicit integration along the light ray trajectory because all explicit integrals are either eliminated after taking partial derivatives with respect to the upper limit of the integrals or they are vanish because the numerical coefficient in front of them become nil.

-\subsection{Gravitational Shift of Frequency}
+\subsection{Gravitational shift of frequency}

-The exact calculation of the gravitational shift of electromagnetic frequency between emitted and observed photons plays a crucial role for the adequate interpretation of measurements of radial velocities of astronomical objects \cite{59}, anisotropy of electromagnetic cosmic microwave background radiation (CMBR), and other spectral astronomical investigations.
-In the last several years, for instance, radial velocity measuring technique has reached unprecedented accuracy and is approaching to the precision of about $10$ cm/sec \cite{57}.
-In the near future there is a hope to improve the accuracy up to $1$ cm/sec \cite{58} when measurement of the post-Newtonian relativistic effects in spectroscopic binaries and/or multiple star systems will be possible \cite{59}.
+Exact calculation of the gravitational shift of frequency of electromagnetic wave travelling from the point of emission to observer plays a crucial role for the adequate interpretation of spectral astronomical investigations of high resolution including the astronomical measurements of radial velocities of stars \cite{Lindegren_2003}, anisotropy of cosmic microwave background radiation (CMBR), and others.
+In the last decade the technique for measuring the radial velocity of stars had reached an unprecedented precision of $1$ m/sec \cite{57,57a}.
+At this level the post-Newtonian effects in the orbital motion of spectroscopic binary stars can be measured \cite{59,58ff}.
+Gravitational shift of frequency of light affect the apparent brightness of the observed sources according to equation (\ref{a34s}).
+Therefore, it can be important in highly accurate photometric measurements of faint radio sources with large radio telescope like SKA \citep{kramer_2010htra}